infrahq/infra/docs/secrets.md

     path: /var/secrets # optional: assume all files mentioned are in this root directory
 ```

-which you would then use like:
+which you would then use as follows.
+First base64 encode a string and write it to a file:

 ```bash
 $ echo "c3VwZXIgc2VjcmV0IQ==" > /var/secrets/okta-client-secret.txt
 ```

+Then in the `infra.yaml` file, use the name of the secrets config declaration and then the name of the file.

 ```yaml
     clientSecret: base64file:okta-client-secret.txt